sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/esm.md

+---
+title: ES Module | AirCode Docs
+description: AirCode supports Node.js's ECMAScript Modules (ESM).
+You can directly use ESM syntax in files with the `.mjs` extension.
+---

 # ES Module {#intro}

 AirCode supports Node.js's ECMAScript Modules (ESM).
 You can directly use ESM syntax in files with the `.mjs` extension.